Cybersecurity blog Cybersecurity blog

 Members of the general public will always value their privacy and, after 6 months of GDPR, according to Deloitte‘s findings, a perceptual change had taken place in consumer‘s minds.
 44% of respondents believed that organisations cared more about their customer‘s privacy than before.

 Customer data and privacy are not the only things GDPR will help organisations with in the long rung.
-GDPR compliance requires organisations to offer cyber security training to their employees.
+GDPR compliance requires organisations to offer cybersecurity training to their employees.
 The overall effect of this regulation will not only help them keep their customers‘ data safe but also their own data and their staff‘s.

 News of major data breaches have been getting significant amount of coverage in the news over the past few year.
 Big multinational companies have lost large amounts of consumer data.
 17% of Deloitte‘s survey respondents said they would stop using a service or buying from an organisation if they were subject to a data breach.
 A further 35% said they would make a decision on whether to stay or go based on how well they trust the organisation.
 A solid reputation clearly goes a long way.